Introduction

 backup

-Back-up Apple Books' databases.
+Back-up macOS's Apple Books databases.

 Outputs using the following structure: